raunakkathuria/imagegenai/README.md

 ## Performance Considerations

+### Runtime Modes

-### CPU Mode (`USE_GPU=false`)
+#### CPU Mode (`USE_GPU=false`)
+- Default mode for maximum compatibility
-- Processing will be slower
+- Processing will be slower but reliable
-- Suitable for testing and development
+- Suitable for:
+  * Development and testing
+  * Systems without GPU
+  * Environments where GPU setup is complex
 - Recommended minimum 8GB RAM
 - Consider reducing image dimensions for better performance
 - Uses PyTorch's CPU optimizations
-- Default fallback mode if GPU is unavailable

-### GPU Mode (`USE_GPU=true`)
+#### GPU Mode (`USE_GPU=true`)
-- Significantly faster processing
+- Significantly faster processing when available
 - Requires NVIDIA GPU with sufficient VRAM
 - Better suited for production use
 - Can handle larger image dimensions
-- Automatically enables CUDA optimizations
+- Features:
+  * Automatic CPU fallback if GPU is unavailable
+  * Seamless recovery from GPU errors
+  * Dynamic optimization based on available resources
-- Automatic fallback to CPU mode if:
+- Fallback scenarios (automatic CPU switch):
-  * NVIDIA drivers are not found
+  * NVIDIA drivers not found
-  * GPU is not available
+  * GPU memory insufficient
   * CUDA initialization fails
+  * Runtime GPU errors

+The system will automatically handle transitions between GPU and CPU:
+1. If GPU is requested but unavailable, falls back to CPU
+2. If GPU fails during operation, automatically retries on CPU
+3. Continues to work on CPU even after GPU failures

 ### Safety and Optimization Features
 - SafeTensors model loading for improved security